Trbovlje Power Station

 The Trbovlje Power Station (Termoelektrarna Trbovlje) was a lignite-fired power station on the bank of the Sava River near Trbovlje, Slovenia.
 The plant was operated by Termoelektrarna Trbovlje d.o.o.

 The original power station was built in 1915.
 The new power station was built in 1964–1968 and it became operational in 1966.
 It consisted of two units.
 The first unit was a 125 MW steam unit.
 The second unit was a 63 MW gas unit which included two gas generators.
 It was used as a reserve unit for the Slovenian electric system.

 The Trbovlje Chimney (Trboveljski dimnik) of the power station, built in 1976, is the tallest flue-gas stack in Europe.
 The 360 m high flue-gas stack was poured in 210 days, and required 11,866 m3 of concrete and 1,079 tons of reinforcing steel.
 A high chimney was required for the site to ensure that emissions were removed from the deep, narrow valley under all weather conditions.

-In November 2014 it was announced that the power station would be shut down; the station was finally closed in 2016 after several years dormant.
+In November 2014 it was announced that the power station would be shut down; the station was closed in 2016 after several years dormant.

 In 2020, the climbers Janja Garnbret and Domen Škofic climbed an artificial climbing route created up the 360-metre chimney for the film 360 Ascent.